Steve Pinizzotto: Edmonton Oilers and Florida Panthers

 On August 4, 2013, Pinizzotto was signed by the Florida Panthers to a one-year, two-way deal.
 Following training camp, Pinizzotto played 21 games for Florida's AHL affiliate, the San Antonio Rampage, where he scored 7 points (6–1–7) and racked up 67 penalty minutes.
 Pinizzotto became known on the team for his work ethic and perseverance.

 On January 17, 2014, the Panthers traded Pinizzotto (along with Jack Combs) to the Edmonton Oilers in exchange for Derek Nesbitt and Ryan Martindale.
-Sent to the Oilers' minor-league affiliate in Oklahoma City, Pinizzotto impressed Oklahoma City Barons coach Todd Nelson with his hard nosed two-way style and energy.
+Sent to the Oilers' minor-league affiliate in Oklahoma City, Pinizzotto impressed Oklahoma City Barons coach Todd Nelson with his hard-nosed two-way style and energy.

 In April 2014, the 6'1", 205-pound forward got a call from the Edmonton Oilers to play wing.
 The 29-year-old veteran had already made a strong presence in the NHL, having had 12 games with 29 penalty minutes for Vancouver, while adding a physical dimension with skill.
 Pinizzotto impressed the Oilers in his first game with the organization.
 With his work ethic and penalty-kill abilities, Pinizzotto was called up to play 6 games with the Oilers.
 He played six games with the Oilers, and recorded his first two NHL points and 15 penalty minutes.

 On June 12, 2014, Pinizzotto was re-signed by the Oilers to a one-year extension.
 Pinizzotto had a strong camp and played 4 pre-season games, scoring 2 points, recording 21 penalty minutes, and finishing +2, earning a roster spot after the last round of cuts.

 On November 17, 2014, Pinizzotto was called up by the Oilers from their AHL affiliate, the Oklahoma City Barons.
 Pinizzotto made his 2014–15 season debut on November 19, 2014, against his previous team, the Vancouver Canucks, with a Gordie Howe hat trick.
 At 2:27 into the game, Pinizzotto dropped his gloves with Derek Dorsett, then less than 5 minutes into the second period, Pinizzotto scored his 1st NHL goal when he beat Ryan Miller with a wrist shot from the top of the faceoff circle to open the scoring for the Oilers.
 Pinizzotto finalized the Gordie Howe hat trick when he assisted on Boyd Gordon’s goal.
 On Hockey Night in Canada Coach's Corner intermission show, Don Cherry and Ron MacLean broadcast the replay of Pinizzotto's Gordie Howe hat trick, as did multiple broadcasters.

 DEL

 On May 26, 2015, Pinizzotto, an impending free agent, opted to sign his first contract abroad, agreeing to a one-year deal with EHC München of the German league Deutsche Eishockey Liga (DEL).

-Pinizzotto claimed the DEL championship in each of his three seasons in Munich, before leaving at the conclusion of his contract.
+Pinizzotto claimed the DEL championship in each of his three seasons in Munich, before leaving after his contract.
 On June 13, 2018, Pinizzotto opted to continue his career in Germany, agreeing to a one-year contract with Kölner Haie for the 2018–19 season.